 Sell Your Home, Not Your Personal Belongings

 Unless you're a very talented stager or interior designer with beautifully matched furnishings, it is best to go minimal.
 People often wonder why vacant, clean and like new homes sell so fast with minimal accent staging?
-The fact is a buyer is more prone to notice and remember a house with less personal property distractions.
+The fact is a buyer is more prone to notice and remember a house with fewer personal property distractions.

 More importantly, sellers really need to understand they have a limited time to connect with buyers.
 The "clock" starts at the curb, and the precious few minutes a buyer is considering your home has a dramatic effect on what they choose to do.
 Every distraction that overwhelms the view-scape in your home reduces the buyer's actual time looking at the house itself.
 I can’t tell you how many times a house would have had a chance to sell had it not been for the personal property distraction seen by the buyer.

 On the other hand, if your home truly looks like an expensive model home and has a central accent theme, that can actually work to your advantage.
 Remember, you are competing for a buyer that has been through dozens of model homes and dozens of clean empty new homes.
 Example – If you live in a $500K home, but your furniture looks like it belongs in a $150K home, what kind of impression does this send to the buyer?
 Does it complement or distract?
 Does it help the buyer like your home more or less?
 Remember, the buyer is trying to visualize how your house would look with their belongings and not yours.
 This is why it is always good to rent a storage space and remove excess items from your house to make your home feel more open with fewer sight distractions for the buyer to see.

 My favorite saying concerning personal property is, "when in doubt, get it out," which has served me well.